raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/01-ManualUpload/README.md

         deployment_id: user-4321
         files: test1.pdf
         ```
-   - Here, `user_id, deployment_id` are of type `Text` and `files` is of type `File`
+   - Here, `user_id, deployment_id` are of type `Text` and `files` is of type `File` under form-data.

 - Click on Send and wait for the request to Finish.
-The time for request to finish depends on the number of PDFs/size of PDFs in the S3 folder.
+The time for request to finish depends on the number of PDFs/size of PDFs sent by user.

 ### 3. Train the Chatbot